MMM-ATM/.github/README.md

     setx MMMFC gfortran
     ```

-2. To compile the whole package, including the MMM library file in `lib` and the stand-alone driver program `test/mmm.exe`, simply run:
+2. To compile the whole package, including the MMM library file in `lib` and the stand-alone driver program `wrapper/mmm.exe`, simply run:

     ```bash
     $ make clean all
     ```

-    inside the main directory to invoke the master makefile, which will then invoke secondary makefiles to build the module and the driver program.
-The binary files (\*.o, \*.a, \*.exe) are placed alongside their source codes.
+    inside the main directory to invoke the master make file, which will then invoke secondary make files to build the module and the driver program.
+The object files (\*.o, \*.mod) are built in the `include` directory, the library file (\*.a) is built in the `lib` directory, and the driver executable (\*.exe) is built in the `wrapper` directory.

     To delete all binary and debugging files, use: